 Reflect on the narrative that you assumed growing up.
 Were you the black sheep of the family?
 Were you ignored?
 Were you the star of the family?
 On some level, you may be forcing yourself to fail so that you maintain the labels you were given (or assumed) when you were younger.
 As an adult, it no longer serves you to maintain these labels – but there is an emotional payoff for you replaying them, so you self-sabotage.
-(This is best worked out with a therapist who can assist you in discovering your unconscious and conscious beliefs.)
-You can also watch my video interview with Nancy Levin, in which she discusses how you can further cultivate success in your life.
+You can sign up to my signature 12 week program, Own Your Inner Power which deals with this directly – support is everything!

 You may also be playing out this pattern to maintain the status quo in a relationship or a family dynamic – so become aware of your role in your relationships, and what it would mean if you had more financial power and success in your core relationships.

 In the moment of avoidance and procrastination, decide to act differently.
 I know this sounds obvious and unhelpful but you have the power to change anything that is not working for you, especially if you are conscious of your inner beliefs.
 You can even say it out loud when you’re procrastinating: ‘This is an old pattern for me, I am no longer afraid of success.’
 This is not a blind affirmation but rather a declaration of power.